 - Most operating systems have utilities that you can use to compare files and directories.

-In this tutorial, we have learned various aspect of recovery testing that helps to understand whether the system or program meets its requirements after a failure.
+In this tutorial, we have learned a various aspect of recovery testing that helps to understand whether the system or program meets its requirements after a failure.